e-commerce-app-mern/frontend/README.md

 ## HTML [dialog](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) tag

-This tag defines a dialog box or subwindow.
+This tag defines a dialog box or sub-window.
 The element makes it easy to create popup dialogs and modals on a web page.